k98kurz/mycelium-network-specification/draft-spec.md

     L1 norm (taxicab geometry), L2 norm (Euclidean), L3 norm, L-infinity norm (Chebyshev), arbitrary Minkowski (tuned p parameter), none, or some other metric introduced in a later version.
 Valid only for mesh and bus models.
+    - Measurement thresholds: an ordered list of 1-byte ints corresponding to the number of observations that must be made for each type of measurement for the specific topology.
     - Gradient threshold: the maximum gradient value for a set of coordinates given vectors of neighbor coordinates and distance measurements to those neighbors.
 Valid only for mesh and bus models.